asmagill/hammerspoon_serial/README.md

  * the serial port object

  Notes:
+ * If no callback function is defined, a notification is posted via `hs.showError` when a lost serial port connection is detected.
  * This function will not be called if the port exits normally; for example because of calling `hs._asm.serial:close` or due to garbage collection (Hammerspoon reloading or termination)

 #### Basic Configuration Methods